open2b/scriggo-site/template.md

 {% for product in products %}
 ```

-Furthermore the condition of the `if` statement can have any type.
+Furthermore, the condition of the `if` statement can have any type.
 If it valuates to the zero value of its type, it is false, otherwise it is true.

 So the following statements: